-- remuneration and terms of service for the Chief Executive, Executive Directors, members of the Executive Team and other Very Senior Managers (VSMs); ensuring that the policies on remuneration and terms of service as determined from time to time by the Welsh Government are applied consistently - objectives for Executive Directors and members of the Executive Team and their performance assessment - performance management system in place for those in the positions mentioned above and its application - proposals regarding termination arrangements, including those under the Voluntary Early Release Scheme, ensuring the proper calculation and scrutiny of termination payments in accordance with the relevant Welsh Government guidance.
+- remuneration and terms of service for the Chief Executive, Executive Directors, members of the Executive Team and other Very Senior Managers (VSMs); ensuring that the policies on remuneration and terms of service as determined from time to time by the Welsh Government are applied consistently. - provide oversight and advice in respect of the recruitment of Chief Executive, Executive Directors, members of the Executive Team and other very Senior Managers (VSMs). - Consider and recommend to Board the approval of the Chief Executive, Executive Directors and members of the Executive Team. - objectives for Executive Directors and members of the Executive Team and their performance assessment. - performance management system in place for those in the positions mentioned above and its application.

+proposals regarding termination arrangements, including those under the Voluntary Early Release Scheme, ensuring the proper calculation and scrutiny of termination payments in accordance with the relevant Welsh Government guidance.